maximboc/FinalProject_2025_bocquillionmaxim/README.md

 **Important note**: This project leaves room for creativity.
 Different students might take different paths in preprocessing, modelling, and evaluation.
 What matters is your ability to justify each step with solid reasoning.

+## Project architecture

+- `EDA` : Folder containing analysis on the different provided datasets
+- `models` : Folder containing implemented models
+- `img` : Folder containing images displayed in some of the notebooks

 ## Deliverables

 I expect you to send me an email with a link to your GitHub repo.
 If the repo is private, please add me as a collaborator.